 - Axonotmesis: This is more severe nerve damage involving unsevered, intact, stretched nerves.
 Also, while this type of injury does have the ability to heal, it can result in the loss of sensation and movement.
 So if you're lucky, it can take can months or even years to heal from this kind of damage with therapy to recover range of motion.

 - Neurotmesis: This is the worst type of nerve damage.
-Crushing, stretching, or laceration may result.
-Also, it could be permanent unless it gets repaired.
-Repair is achieved by immobilizing the limb or with surgery.
+Crushing, stretching, or laceration may result, including permanent damage unless surgically repaired or immobilizing the limb.

-The dog bite victim's concern is nerve damage that exists that is causing loss of sensation or movement in hands and fingers.
-This kind of debilitation also affects the ability to work, daily activities, and quality of life.
+The dog bite victim's concern is nerve damage causes loss of sensation or movement in hands and fingers, affecting their ability to work, perform daily activities, damaging overall quality of life.
 If you are diagnosed with Neurotmesis, surgery won't completely restore your health yet will remain expensive, taking a long time to heal or partially recover.

 When a person suffers a dog bite, there are injuries such as lacerations, fractures, nerve damage, and even the risk of infection that need healing and a considerable convalescence period.
-Then there is the emotional trauma that is present.
-All of this cannot be easy to handle.
-And on top of it is a financial hardship for the victim and the family.
+You will also suffer from emotional trauma, not always easy to handle, including financial hardship for the victim's entire family.